 Employment Issues: U.S. citizens should not come to Japan to work without having the proper employment visa arranged ahead of time.
 Teaching English, even privately, and serving as hosts/hostesses are both considered "work" in Japan and are illegal without the proper visa.

 Some U.S.-based employment agencies and Japanese employers do not fully or correctly represent the true nature of employment terms and conditions.
 A minimum requirement for effectively seeking the protection of Japanese labor law is a written and signed work contract.
 If there is no signed contract, Japanese authorities are not able to act on behalf of foreign workers.
 If you are coming to Japan to work, carefully review your contract and the history and reputation of your Japanese employer before traveling to Japan.
 Complaints against U.S.-based employment agencies or recruiters may be directed to the Better Business Bureau or the Office of the Attorney General in that particular state.

 Radiation: Fukushima Daiichi Nuclear Power Plant: The Government of Japan continues to closely monitor the conditions at and around the Fukushima Daiichi Nuclear Power Plant.
-You should observe all travel restrictions put into place by the Government of Japan for areas surrounding the plant.
-U.S. citizens considering travel to affected areas in Fukushima Prefecture should review current guidance on expected levels of radiation and recommendations for reducing exposure to radiation in these areas.
+You should comply with all travel restrictions and cautions put into place by the Government of Japan for areas surrounding the plant.
+For more information, contact the Japan Nuclear Regulation Authority.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.